Continuing Education and Transfer Information

 Thaddeus Stevens College may accept credits for coursework you completed at other institutions.
 These may not necessarily be accepted by the college to which you are transferring.

 When a student applies for transfer, official transcripts will need to be sent from each school previously attended.
 Each receiving institution makes independent decisions based upon their criteria for awarding transfer credits.

 Upon successful completion of an AAS degree program at TSCT, applicants who meet all admission and application requirements will be guaranteed generous transfer of credits to the BS in Leadership and Organizational Management program at EMU at Lancaster.

 Thaddeus Stevens College of Technology Business Administration, Computer Network & System Administration, & Graphics & Printing Communications Graduates can enter the Central Penn College Bachelors of Science program.

 Thaddeus Stevens College of Technology students graduating from Architectural, Electrical Technology, Electronic Engineering, HVAC-R, Masonry Construction, & Carpentry Technology will be able to transfer to Pennsylvania College of Technology and receive a Bachelor of Science.

 Students who receive an A.A.S Degree from Thaddeus Stevens College of Technology's Machine Tool & Computer Aided Manufacturing will be able to receive a Bachelor of Science in Industrial Technology, Manufacturing Technology.

-HACC, Central Pennsylvania’s Community College, and Thaddeus Stevens College of Technology have signed an agreement that allows HACC students to transfer seamlessly into a new evening HVAC program at Thaddeus Stevens.
-Successful graduates will earn an HVAC degree from both HACC and Thaddeus Stevens at the same time.
+HACC, Central Pennsylvania’s Community College, and Thaddeus Stevens College of Technology have signed an agreement that allows HACC students to transfer seamlessly into a new evening HVAC program at Thaddeus Stevens College.
+Successful graduates will earn an HVAC degree from both HACC and Thaddeus Stevens College at the same time.